-How do we divide a family business in divorce?
+How can we divide a family owned business?

 Coming from a family that owns a local business and now working for another small family-owned business, it’s pretty safe to say that businesses are something that I think about a lot.
 You might even be surprised at how often it comes up, but there are lots and lots of different types of businesses that families run.